Table of Contents

 We are rapidly approaching the middle of winter, and the weather channels are saying that this is possibly one of the coldest winters in a while.
-It's December, and depending on which state you live it, it may be cold and snowy outside, a perfect time to consider best dog booties for snow.
-Not only that, but we're probably in for an even worse case of cold and snow in January.
-Brrr…

 All ready to take the dog and go outdoors.
 But what about your dog?
-Is he ready for the cold winter season with a pair of best dog booties for snow and cold ice?
-Probably not.
+Is he ready for the cold winter season with a pair of best dog booties for snow and ice?

 Best dog booties for snow are often the first item dog owners need to look at if they wish to protect their canine's paws.

 Take a look at the below articles for reasons why it's vital to ensure your dog is warm this winter:

-If you already have some kind of dog boots, particularly waterproof dog boots, then you may have experienced how difficult it can sometimes be to put them on a dog.
+If you already have some dog boots, particularly waterproof dog boots, then you may have experienced how difficult it can sometimes be to put them on a dog.

 Best Dog Booties for Snow to Keep Your Dog Safe This Winter

 Making the decision this winter whether to include or not include things like best dog booties for snow and other winter season items as part of your dog’s wardrobe requires taking into account several factors.

 RELATED: Does Your Puppy Need Dog Boots?

-Dog booties for snow aren't that popular among pet owners yet is because not many dog parents know that dogs can actually harm their paws very easily.
+Dog booties for snow aren't that popular among pet owners yet because not many dog parents know that dogs can actually harm their paws very easily.

-Most parents assume that all dog breeds have been designed to spend long time on the snow and ice in winter, but that is not the case, according to veterinarians and dog experts.
+Most parents assume that all dog breeds have been designed to spend a long time on the snow and ice in winter, but that is not the case, according to veterinarians and dog experts.

-I'll point you to some reputable sources that list the reasons as to why, and take a look at a few of the best dog booties for snow and other dog winter supplies, as well as provide general tips for winter weather dog care.
+I'll point you to some reputable sources that list the reasons as to why, take a look at a few of the best dog booties for snow and other dog winter supplies, and provide general tips for winter weather dog care.

-Your dog's paws need protection in winter
+Your dog's paws need protection in winter.

-American Kennel Club have written many articles on how paws act as a structural base, supporting the rest of a dog’s body and absorbing impact, as well as performing a locomotory function.
+American Kennel Club has written many articles on how paws act as a structural base, support the rest of a dog’s body, absorb impact, and perform locomotory functions.

 Certain canine breeds have specific adaptations to their paws that help them perform tasks like swimming or treading ice better than others.

 An article from the American Kennel Club’s Canine Health Foundation website illustrates how critical paws are to a dog’s survival.

 “Wintertime presents more issues for dogs with salt on the roads, icy streets and frostbitten toes.
 To prevent cold weather damage to dog's paws, avoid going outside for long periods of time.”